juntylpro1/secure-enterprise/onboard-custom.md

     when: ibmcloud_api_key is defined
 ```

 The following is an example of a post-script.
-Post-scripts get passed the outpouts of the deployable architecture.
+Post-scripts get passed the outputs of the deployable architecture.

 ```python
 - name: Deploy post playbook